httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 # Requesting Signatures

-While signer is free to attach a signature to a request or response without prompting, it is often desirable for a potential verifier to signal that it expects a signature from a potential signer using the `Accept-Signature` header.
+While a signer is free to attach a signature to a request or response without prompting, it is often desirable for a potential verifier to signal that it expects a signature from a potential signer using the `Accept-Signature` header.

 The message to which the requested signature is applied is known as the "target message".
 When the `Accept-Signature` header is sent in an HTTP Request message, the header indicates that the client desires the server to sign the response using the identified parameters.
 When used in a response, the header indicates that the server desires the client to sign its next request to the server with the identified parameters.